gucci-ninja/Soft-Eng-Lecture-Notes/4A/4AA4/README.md

     - in order to make your task to premept other tasks it must be implemented as a module

 #### Kernel Module Programming and Makefile
-- system calls are methd in a kernel module, written between the init and cleanup methods
+- system calls are methods in a kernel module, written between the init and cleanup methods
 - .ko file is kernel module
 - to run, do insmod hello1.ko (will only work in lab environemnt bc you need permission to run kernel modules)
 - we use static for functions and variables so we canonly allow som evariables to call a function, we make the function private to the module
 - we need to keep status of resources in the static variable
 - making it static allows value to be preserved
+- after typing make you get a .ko file and you insert it by doing insmod helloko

-#### Example of static variable (9)
+#### Example of static variable
+- static defines your scope, has different meaning when talking about functions and variables
+    - for variables, its value can be preserved
+    - for functions, it can only be seen from the file in which it was declared
 - defines foo and main, main calls foo
+- run script in `static_var.c` locally to see results
 - what is the output?
     - a = 15, sa = 15..20..25..30
-- sa is static so value is stored even after functionis returned
+- sa is static so value is stored even after function is returned whereas a gets reinitialized each time and its value does not get saved

-#### Example 2
+#### Example of static function
 - would fail because you can't call function `func` in file2 since its declared in file1
 - to make it work, they would have to be in the same file
+- this is how the word static varies for variables vs functions

 ### System Calls
 - write() is a system call